 What kind of performance metrics need to be incentivized- Sales, attracting or retaining new talent, reaching key milestones etc.

-Consider performance levels, job roles or contributions to determine which employee groups will benefit the most
+Consider performance levels, job roles or contributions to determine which employee groups will benefit the most.

 Track events that trigger payouts such as termination, vesting completion, company sale, or IPO.
 Make timely and accurate payments to the participants.